 With increasing weather changes and often unpredictable floods, amphibious excavators are often used to build up the shorelines for flood prevention.
 Levees along the riverways can be easily built using pontoon excavators.

-River deltas often require constant de-silting & deepening.
-Marsh buggies are suitably designed to carry out such river deepening work.
-Rivers mouth require scheduled deepening as if they are neglected, flooding happens.
+River deltas often require constant de-silting and deepening.
+Marsh buggies are suitably designed to carry out such river-deepening work.
+Rivers mouths require scheduled deepening as if they are neglected, flooding happens.

 Increasingly, swamp excavators are employed for landscaping areas that are near riverways and shorelines.
-The amphibious excavators have to be used because conventional excavators can easily slip & sink into the soft ground and get immobilized.
+Amphibious excavators have to be used because conventional excavators can easily slip and sink into the soft ground and get immobilized.

-As mankind’s dependency on fossil oil increases, finding more of the black gold requires the search in remote areas that often required special machines.
+As mankind’s dependency on fossil oil increases, finding more black gold requires the search in remote areas that often required special machines.
 Amphibious excavators have found use in the transporting of men and equipment into these areas.
-The benefits of pontoon fixed excavators is that they are very mobile.
+The benefit of pontoon fixed excavators is that they are very mobile.